Our Supporters

 In 2021, just 3 weeks after completing active treatment for IBC, was the first time that Louise and her lovely family raised funds for us by scaling 1085 metres to the summit of Mount Snowdon, an absolutely oustanding achievement.

-Once again, in October 2022 as part of our Pick a Peak campaign, they rose to the challenge and did it again!
+Once again, in October 2022 as part of our Pick-a-Peak campaign, they rose to the challenge and did it again!
 Here they are photographed coming down from the summit having braved some pretty unpleasant weather conditions.

 Their eldest son Ethan (25), who lives in Guernsey also supported their climbs by raising money and awareness on the island.